- Programs & Services

 When evaluating NTM biosimilar products for inclusion on our formulary, we review clinically appropriate alternatives in their therapeutic class.
 Sometimes the lowest net cost product is the reference brand and sometimes it is the biosimilar.
 Of biosimilars that have launched, we have several preferred biosimilars on our commercial template formularies.

-A generic drug uses the same active ingredients as the biologic drug and is considered the reference product’s bioequivalent
+A generic drug uses the same active ingredients as the branded drug and is considered the reference product’s bioequivalent

 |Would you like to learn more about how our lowest net cost strategy maximizes your savings?||Contact us|